YimingCuiCuiCui/FAQ/README.md

 # FAQ: Feature Aggregated Queries for Transformer-based Video Object Detectors

-This repository is an official implementation of the paper [Feature Aggregated Queries for Transformer-based Video Object Detectors].
+This repository is an official implementation of the paper [Feature Aggregated Queries for Transformer-based Video Object Detectors](https://arxiv.org/abs/2303.08319).

 ## Installation